Plasmalogens

 Plasmalogen deficiency is associated with a wide range of pathological conditions, often serving as both a biomarker and a contributor to disease progression.

-- Neurodegeneration (Alzheimer’s, Parkinson’s):
+• Neurodegeneration (Alzheimer’s, Parkinson’s):

-Reduced levels of DHA‑plasmalogens are strongly associated with Alzheimer’s disease and cognitive decline.
-Their loss disrupts synaptic communication and accelerates the formation of amyloid plaques and neurofibrillary tangles.
-In Parkinson’s disease, low plasmalogen levels correlate with dopaminergic neuron loss. - Demyelinating Disorders (MS, Autism):
+Reduced levels of DHA plasmalogens are strongly associated with Alzheimer’s disease and cognitive decline.
+Their depletion is associated with increased amyloid plaque and neurofibrillary tangle burden, as well as impaired synaptic function.
+In Parkinson’s disease, low plasmalogen levels correlate with dopaminergic neuron loss.

 Most cancers—including pancreatic, ovarian, and breast cancers—show marked reductions in circulating plasmalogen levels.
-This decrease reflects the metabolic reprogramming of cancer cells (the Warburg effect), which suppresses peroxisomal activity and lipid synthesis. - Longevity and Mortality:
+This decrease reflects the metabolic reprogramming of cancer cells (the Warburg effect), which suppresses peroxisomal activity and lipid synthesis.

 How Are Plasmalogens Measured?